Logo

 1. Game Ingestion (Loading & Parsing)

-The process begins when a user loads a game via PGN File, API (Chess.com/Lichess), or text/link.
+The process begins when a user loads a game via PGN File, API (Chess.com/Lichess), URL, or pasted text.

 The PGN Parser